-In order to enjoy the full benefits of the 2-Bus, it is necessary to align the D/A converters that feed it.
+In order to enjoy the full benefits of the 2-BUS LT, it is necessary to align the D/A converters that feed it.
 This can be done with the aid of an AC voltmeter (available from Digi-Key, Techni-Tool, Radio Shack, et.al.) and the digital oscillator found inside the DAW.
+A known accurate VU meter, if available (patchable) is even easier to use.
 A 1 kHz signal at a level of -14dB full scale should be fed to the individual channels of the D/A converters from the DAW oscillator and the voltage at the output connectors adjusted to read 1.23 volts AC (+4dBu) across pins 2&3 of the XLR on professional level systems.
-Semi-pro systems (ones with RCA connectors) usually get adjusted to .245 volts RMS (-10dBu) measured between the center pin and the shell of the connector.
-If there are no adjustments for level on the device than it is best not to worry as long as the levels are the same within several millivolts.
-This adjustment sets the maximum operating level from the converters to +18dBu and will avoid clipping professional outboard gear.
-The 2-Bus inputs clip above +25dBu so headroom is not a problem on individual inputs.
+Semi-pro systems (ones with RCA connectors,) if adjustable, usually are set to .245 volts RMS (-10dBu) measured between the center pin and the shell of the connector.
+(If there are no adjustments for level on the device then it is best not to worry as long as the levels are the same within 1/4 dB or several millivolts.)
+This adjustment sets the maximum operating level from the converters to +18dBu (on balanced D/A's) and will avoid clipping professional outboard gear.
+The 2-BUS LT inputs clip above +24dBu so headroom is not a problem on individual inputs.